CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-permit.md

 !!! info-label
     Team member

-- If you haven't accepted the terms of use before, please go to MyCSC - navigate to the project view - see left side **Service** list - click SD Desktop and **accept the terms of use**.
+- If you haven't accepted the terms of use before, please go to MyCSC and navigate to the project view.
 - Please note that every team member must accept the SD Desktop terms of use.
 - Click **Accepts terms** in **Project notifications** window in top left corner.
 - Read and accept terms of use.